DEAP/deap/doc/examples/onemax.rst

 them with their argument in the a :class:`~deap.toolbox.Toolbox`.
 The most convenient way is to register them in the toolbox, because it allows to easily switch between operators if desired.
-The toolbox method is also used in the algorithms `one max short version
+The toolbox method is also used in the algorithms, see the `one max short version
 <http://doc.deap.googlecode.com/hg/short_ga_onemax.html one max short
 version>`_.